sing-group/seda/seda-docs/source/operations.rst

 Augustus (SAPP)
 ---------------

-This operation allows to annotate a eukaryotic genome or sequence of interest by predicting genes using Augustus (https://sapp.gitlab.io/eukaryote/).
+This operation permits the annotation of a eukaryotic genome or sequence of interest by predicting genes using Augustus (https://sapp.gitlab.io/eukaryote/).

 ..
 Important::
    This operation fails when the input FASTA file contains duplicated sequence identifiers.
 If so, process the input FASTA files first using the :ref:`Disambiguate sequence names<operation_disambiguate>` operation to make sure that sequence identifiers are unique.